nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `find KEYWORD...
 * The search is **case-insensitive**, i.e. `Joh` matches with `john` and `JOHN`.
-* The search is performed on the current displayed student list.
+* The search is performed on the currently displayed student list.
 * To clear the current search, use the `list` command.

 Examples: